ishara/sonar-examples/ws/manual-measure-ws/README.md

-This example demonstrates how to use the Sonar web service API (manual_measures).
+This example demonstrates how to use the SonarQube web service API (manual_measures).

 Documentation
 =============